aristanetworks/avd/ansible_collections/arista/avd/roles/deploy_to_cv/README.md

 # If set, configurations will not be validated for non-streaming devices.
 cv_submit_workspace_force: false

-# Approve, Start and wait for Change Control to Complete.
+# Approve, start and wait for the Change Control to Complete.
 Otherwise the Change Control will be left in "pending approval" mode.
 # Only applicable if cv_submit_workspace is true.
 cv_run_change_control: false